rockstoneaidev/auth-bridge-laravel/README.md

 1. Publishes the bridge config/migrations (idempotent) and runs `php artisan migrate`.
 2. Calls the Auth API internal bootstrap endpoint to create/link the OAuth client + application row (when `--bootstrap-token` is provided).
 3. Writes/updates the required `.env` keys (`APP_KEY_SLUG`, `AUTH_BRIDGE_*`, `OAUTH_CLIENT_*`).
-4. Scaffolds a minimal OAuth controller, routes, and middleware for browser flows.
+4. Scaffolds the OAuth controller, middleware, routes, and the matching Inertia/Svelte pages/components that power the default login/logout experience.
 5. Executes `auth-bridge:check` to hit `/health` and, if a token is supplied, `/user`.

 `--dry` prints the plan without touching disk or calling remote services.
 Supply `--client-id/--client-secret` to skip the Auth API bootstrap step.